How to Train a Defensive Midfielder in Football Manager?

-With a Defend duty, the DM will hold his position between the midfield and defensive lines and recycle possession from a deep position.
+With a Defend duty, the player will hold his position between the midfield and defensive lines and recycle possession from a deep position.

-With a Support duty, the DM will step into the midfield line and support attacking moves.
+With a Support duty, the player will step into the midfield line and support attacking moves.

 The Deep-Lying Playmaker operates in the space between the defence and the midfield and aims to initiate attacking moves via pinpoint passes to players positioned higher up the pitch.

 Although primarily a creative player, the Deep-Lying Playmaker also has to be competent in the art of defence.

 Defend – the player will fulfil extra defensive responsibilities by holding position in front of defence and will rarely look to support attacks.

 Support – the player will bring the ball out of defence and look for long shot opportunities as well as supplying through-balls.

 Playing in central midfield the Ball-Winning Midfielder’s main function is to close down the opposition and win the ball.

 However, he also needs the technical skills to help the team keep possession and fashion out chances for players with more attacking roles.

 Defend – the player looks to win the ball in the centre of midfield and quickly lay it off for a more creative player.